-In compliance with recommendation 14 of the Good Governance Code of Listed Companies, with the function assigned in section 4.17 of its Regulations and with Banco Sabadell's Director Selection Policy, the Appointments and Corporate Governance Committee verified, on 24 January 2023, that the appointment, re-appointment and ratification decisions adopted in 2022 by the General Meeting of Shareholders and the Board of Directors conformed to the Policy.
+In compliance with recommendation 14 of the Good Governance Code of Listed Companies, with the function assigned in section 4.17 of its Regulations and with Banco Sabadell's Director Selection Policy, the Appointments and Corporate Governance Committee verified, on 31 January 2024, that the appointment, re-appointment and ratification decisions adopted in 2023 by the General Meeting of Shareholders and the Board of Directors conformed to the Policy.
 That verification entailed checking that the appointments and re-appointments conformed to the parameters and requirements for membership of the Board of Directors of a credit institution set out in both the Policy and the regulations in force.
-The Committee also concluded that those appointments and re-appointments favour an appropriate composition of the Board of Directors by increasing its diversity in terms of directors' categories and the knowledge, skills and experience they bring to the Board.
+The Committee also concluded that those appointments and reappointments favour an appropriate composition of the Board of Directors by increasing and strengthening its diversity in terms of directors' categories and the knowledge, skills and experience they bring to the Board.
 In this way, the duty of the Board of Directors and of the Appointments and Corporate Governance Committee to contribute to increasing the diversity of competencies in the Board of Directors is complied with.
-In particular, the diversity of banking knowledge and experience, especially in risk management and control, planning and strategy, governance and sustainability, combined with specific experience in the banking sector and the ability to apply such knowledge and skills to the banking business, were increased and strengthened, while broadening international experience.
+Specifically, the appointment of Mr. Pedro Viñolas Serra, who has a strong financial profile and is specialized in corporate finance and financial strategy, with extensive knowledge of the Spanish and European real estate sector, increased and strengthened the diversity of banking knowledge and experience, particularly in the areas of corporate banking, accounting and auditing, risk management, prevention of money laundering and terrorist financing, responsible business and sustainability and academic skills on the Board, combined with specific experience in the banking sector and the ability to apply such knowledge and skills to the banking business, while broadening international experience.